panghanwu/data_sampler/README.md

 # Data Sampler

-This script helps you sample frames from your target video.
+This script helps you sample:

+- frames from your target video
+- Images from a bunch of images

 ## Requirements